ciathyza/tetragon/README.md

 Where do I find more information about Tetragon?
 ------------------------------------------------

-Here are a few starting points:
+Here are some starting points:

 * [Official Homepage](http://www.tetragonengine.com/)
 * [API Reference](http://help.hexagonstar.com/tetragon/base/)